gmecc/combustion-turbo-gmecc/README.md

 # combustion-turbo-gmecc
 Program for calculating the fuel combustion process in the combustion chambers of gas turbine plants

-# Calculation of sCO2 properties for the Brayton cycle

 The program is based on the liquid properties library `pyfluids`.

 ### Units